 Tip seven extends the hand-off meeting to include patients and families.
 The issues in tips six and seven are similar, and can be addressed the same way.

 Tips four and eight are closely linked.
 Tip four is about combining information and communicating it in a consolidated way, and tip eight is about integrating the EHR with other technologies.
 It’s all about getting more complete information more easily.

 Look for a communication platform that can be unified with other clinical and operational systems, including the EHR, and leverage system integration to automate portions of the hand-off template.
 The Vocera Platform integrates with most systems used in hospitals today – more than 140 in all.
 This means you have more information; for example, our platform has the ability to provide a record of clinically significant alarms that have taken place during a clinician’s shift.
 What’s been happening over the last 12 hours is relevant for next 12 hours; we strengthen the integrity of the information trail.

 4. Address Organizational and Cultural Aspects

 The full text of TJC’s Sentinel Event Alert emphasizes the organizational and cultural aspects of improving hand-off communication.
 These include:

-The webinar features Marty Scott, MD, MBA, formerly chief transformation officer at Hackensack Meridian Health; and Sue Murphy, RN, BSN, MS, chief experience and innovation officer at UChicago Medicine.
+The webinar features Marty Scott, MD, MBA, chief transformation officer at Hackensack Meridian Health; and Sue Murphy, RN, BSN, MS, chief experience and innovation officer at University of Chicago Medicine.

 The webinar explores the importance of building a shared purpose to guide all clinical communication, and discusses humanized communication tools that help hardwire communication excellence.
+It sets the stage for our extensive research report coming in October, which will dive deeper into the seven elements of effective clinical communication we identified.
 View the webinar here.